 Income: National average pay is $57,250.
 When working for an outpatient care center, the average salary is $66,540.
 Those in medical and diagnostic laboratories earn the expected average annual income of $53,160.

 Job Description: Specializing in getting critical information, cardiovascular technicians operate life-saving medical tools to assist physicians in diagnosing heart and blood vessel diseases.
 They prepare the laboratory and set up the machines and devices.
 They mostly take charge of the laboratory.
 Cardiovascular technologists and technicians also assist diagnosing physicians and pharmacists by giving accurate patient information.
-They also assist patients who reside in their homes and unable to visit their doctors.
+They also assist patients who reside in their homes and are unable to visit their doctors.

 Educational or Training Requirement: While there are Bachelor’s Degrees for Cardiovascular Technologist work under the Medical Technology degree, most laboratories accept associate degree holders.
 These courses usually take only 1 or 2 years to finish.
 Some states require a license while others don’t’ as long as the student is supervised by an expert in the field.